Skip to content

 RflySim Model – Simulation Model–Related Module Library

-The RflySim Model library provides a complete set of drone simulation modeling tools, including a six-degree-of-freedom (6-DOF) dynamics model, motor model, force model, ground model, and various communication interface modules, supporting full-scenario simulations from single to multi-drone systems.
+The RflySim Model library provides a complete set of drone simulation modeling tools, including a six-degree-of-freedom (6-DOF) dynamics model, motor model, force model, ground model, and various communication interface modules, supporting full-scenario simulations from single-drone to multi-drone systems.

 Module List